imamaris/covidcenter-bot/docusaurus/docs/doc1.md

 User: "Total covid in Jakarta"

-Wit:  "total covid in jakarta is 2 case, 1 confirmed, 1 passed.\n
+Wit:  "total covid in jakarta is 10 case, 1 confirmed, 9 deaths.\n
 If you experience the following symptoms, your sense of taste disappears, difficulty breathing, high fever, dry cough, fatigue, immediately do further checks at the referral hospital and after doing the test, if positive it is recommended to do self-quarantine for 14 days at your home. \n\n the following article on how to self quarantine good and true according to WHO (World Heart Organization) :